pamosima/network-mcp-docker-suite/README.md

 > **📚 Example Code for Learning & Development**
 > This is a demonstration project showcasing MCP server implementations for network management.
 Intended for educational purposes, testing, and development environments.

 A comprehensive Docker-based suite of Model Context Protocol (MCP) servers for network infrastructure management.
-This example implementation provides Cisco Meraki Dashboard API, NetBox DCIM/IPAM, Cisco Catalyst Center, Cisco ThousandEyes, and IOS XE device management through containerized MCP servers.
+This example implementation provides Cisco Meraki Dashboard API, NetBox DCIM/IPAM, Cisco Catalyst Center, Cisco ThousandEyes, Cisco ISE, and IOS XE device management through containerized MCP servers.
 Designed for demonstration, learning, and integration with MCP clients like Cursor, LibreChat, and other MCP-enabled applications.

 ## 🎬 Live Demo